 1 lb of shrimp, cleaned and deveined

 1 lb ripe juicy tomatoes, chopped with their juice; alternatively, you can use a can of high-quality chopped tomatoes

 Wash the shrimp and pat dry with a paper towel.
 Lightly sprinkle with a teaspoon of the Sparoza seasoning, keeping another teaspoon for the sauce.

 Warm up a frying pan on high heat and add a tablespoon of olive oil.
 Add the shrimp and sauté for a minute on each side.
-Put the sautéed shrimp in a plate and set aside.
+Put the sautéed shrimp on a plate and set aside.

-Add the seasoning mix to the pan and let them sizzle for a minute, scraping the bottom of the pan.
+Add the seasoning mix to the pan and let it sizzle for a minute, scraping the bottom of the pan.
 Then add the tomatoes and bring to a boil.
 Keep boiling for a few minutes until the sauce thickens.

 Return the shrimp to the sauce, add the feta and cook for another 1-2 minutes until the cheese is melted and the shrimp is well-coated with the thick, fragrant sauce.

-Serve with fresh bread so that you can enjoy a traditional Greek papára, or what the Italians call a scarpetta - in other words, be sure to sop up all that sauce with your crusty bread, wiping the dish clean - don't you dare leave any behind!
+Serve with fresh bread so that you can enjoy a traditional Greek papára,or what the Italians call a scarpetta - in other words, be sure to sop up all that sauce with your crusty bread, wiping the dish clean - don't you dare leave any behind!